Comments & Complaints

 We may still need to correspond direct with the patient, or may be able to deal direct with the third party, and this depends on the wording of the authority provided.

 If you are dissatisfied with the outcome

-You may approach NHS England for help or advice;
+You may approach The Primary Care Complaints Team for help or advice;

 You have the right to approach the Health Service Ombudsman.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.

 This website uses Google Analytics to collect anonymous information such as the number of visitors to the site, and the most popular pages.

 Keeping this cookie enabled helps us to improve our website.